Charlie Chaplin Filmography Continued

 - Although production stills show Henry Bergman in costume for

-role of John Bull, he does not appear in the finished film.
+the role of John Bull, he does not appear in

 Production